open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 infrastructure, authentication system, API endpoints, and middleware have been implemented and are now running on Deno Deploy.

+We are now focusing on developing a client SDK to make it easier for applications to integrate with the Crosspost API.

 ## What Works

 - ✅ Project documentation and architecture design